0xmic/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

 This repository contains examples of many popular algorithms and data structures.
-Examples are written primarily in JavaScript, Python and Go.
+Examples are written primarily in JavaScript, TypeScript, Python and Go.

 Each algorithm and data structure has its own separate README with related explanations and links for further reading.